• Technical Blog Post

 • Cordless battery-powered options

-• Operated with one hand, leaving your other hand free for multitasking
+• Operated with one hand

-• Minimal feedback to the operator
+• Minimal kickback for the operator

-• High impact torque output
+• High torque output

 However, when it comes to structural fasteners in mass timber, the game changes completely.

-The International Code Council (ICC) lays it out clearly: mass timber screws must be installed using either a rotary drill or a percussion drill set to rotary-only mode.
-Impact guns, with their signature stop-and-go motion, do not meet these standards.
-In fact, this mechanism can actually cause cyclic fatigue loading, potentially weakening the fastener—especially in long screws (over 8 in. [ 200 mm ]) in higher-density timber (e.g., southern yellow pine), for which higher torque is required.
+• Mass timber screws, with their hardened casing, are more vulnerable to damage from excessive torque and fatigue.
+Impact drills, with their signature stop-and-go motion, can actually cause cyclic fatigue loading, potentially weakening the fastener.
+This is especially true in long screws (over 8 in. [ 200 mm ]) and in higher-density timber (e.g., southern yellow pine), for which higher torque is required.

 Rotary drills with a feather trigger, on the other hand, allow for precise control and consistent torque, crucial for mass timber screws.
-These screws, with their hardened casing, are more vulnerable to damage from excessive torque and fatigue.
 For more details, refer to the ICC Evaluation Service Report 3178.

-• Over-Torquing Risks
+• Overtorquing Risks

 • Lack of Feedback

-The lack of feedback from impact guns, while handy in some applications, becomes a problem here.
+• The lack of feedback from impact guns, while handy in some applications, becomes a problem here.
 It’s harder for installers to detect if something goes wrong during installation—until it’s too late.

 If you want to know How to Install Structural Self-Tapping Screws in mass timber applications, then this article is the right one for you, otherwise, our Technical Support Team is just a message away if you have any questions or need further assistance 😉